-They vegan chocolate cupcakes possess an intensely dark chocolate smack that no one would even dream belongs to a cupcake that lacks customary cake ingredients like butter and eggs.
+They vegan chocolate cupcakes possess such an intensely dark chocolate smack that no one would even dream belongs to a cupcake that lacks customary cake ingredients like butter and eggs.
 And the secret to the airy texture is aquafaba, that trendy starchy liquid found in canned beans or chickpeas that’s been making appearances in vegan baked goods like crazy the last several years.
 It’s like a secret weapon for vegan baking.
 We know.
 It didn’t sound compelling to us, either.
 And then we tried it.
 Swear there’s not a trace of beaniness in these little lovelies.
-In fact, we can pretty much guarantee no one’s even going to know they’re vegan if you don’t tell them.
-Originally published August 29, 2017.–Angie Zoobkoff
+In fact, we can pretty much guarantee no one’s even going to know they’re vegan if you don’t tell them.–Angie Zoobkoff

 Vegan Chocolate Cupcakes